sgnahore/mark-react-spa-demo--intro-to-promises/README.md

 De-comment the second implementation of `printWithDelay` and comment out the first implementation.

 This pattern of `promise.then(() => doSomething()).then(() => doSomethingElse())` is known as _promise chaining_.

+## Demo 6: Promise chaining resolve types

+> 🎯 **Success criterion:** You can explain the typing of subsequent resolved values in a promise chain

+There is a relationship between the return value of a `.then` callback and the typing of its resultant promise.

+See if you can work this out by using VS Code's type previews to look at:

+- the type of each promise
+- the type of each `res`

+`printWithTransformationsChained` shows the same thing idea in a promise chaining context.